 In addition, field sobriety tests generally aren’t considered signs of intoxication on their own.

-Failure to Follow Proper Procedure
+What Is Failure To Follow Proper Procedure?

 Help from a Media, PA DUI Lawyer

-Give us a call at (215) 977-4183 or contact us online today for a free, no-obligation consultation with a Media, PA DUI lawyer.
+Call us at (215) 977-4183 or online for a free, no-obligation consultation with a Media PA DUI lawyer.

 Our DUI defense attorney represents those facing DUI, drug crime, and criminal charges throughout Eastern Pennsylvania.
 Call or contact us online to get started.